Bali Creatives Retreat Preparation

 WHAT TO WEAR:

 Leave room for gifts on the way back!
 Last trip I think we could have loaded a whole small plane with all of the fabrics purchased in the group - ok that’s an exaggeration but seriously there is some great artistry in Bali.
+And you may just pack an extra bag in your suitcase or buy one in Bali.

 We are both on Instagram and Facebook if you would like to follow.
 On Instagram @valoriwells and @Kelsheets